Dental Crowns & Dental Bridges in Hammersmith, West London

 What are the benefits of dental crowns as a tooth restoration procedure?

-If you are a candidate for a dental crown, we offer this solution for teeth that are noticeably discolored, jagged, or misshapen.
+If you are a candidate for a crown, we offer Hammersmith dental crowns for teeth that are noticeably discoloured, jagged, or misshapen.
 Crowns, made from selected materials like porcelain, ceramic, gold, or metals, are both cosmetically pleasing and robust.
 We can help you make the choice that’s right for you!

 Our robust crowns also come to the rescue of weakened or fractured teeth or teeth with large fillings.
-After a root canal treatment, these custom crowns are bonded over your healthy, remaining natural tissue, completing the implant process.
-Furthermore, every standard dental bridge requires the use of two crowns.
+After a root canal treatment, these custom West London dental crowns are bonded over your healthy, remaining natural tissue, completing the implant process.
+Furthermore, every standard West London dental bridge requires the use of two crowns.

 When should I consider a dental bridge?

-On the other hand, traditional bridges are suggested for replacing a single tooth or a few teeth.
+On the other hand, traditional dental bridges in Hammersmith, West London, are suggested for replacing a single tooth or a few teeth.
 You must fill these gaps, as empty spaces can lead to teeth shifting and cause an imbalance in your bite.
 The process of bridging employs two crowns to support the replacement tooth, seamlessly filling the gap to complete your smile.

 How do I take care of dental crowns and bridges?

 Maintaining your flawless new smile is a lifelong commitment.
 With the right care, these expertly designed and placed restorations can withstand the test of time.
-Keeping your teeth and gums healthy with regular brushing and flossing is crucial, ensuring that food debris, bacteria, and plaque do not accumulate around the crown and bridge.
+Keeping your teeth and gums healthy through regular brushing and flossing is crucial, as it ensures that food debris, bacteria, and plaque do not accumulate around the crown and bridge.

 Who can I contact to learn more about the benefits of crowns and bridges?